MarcoGeldmacher/freightorder/Segtion 04 Prepare code to  consump event from S4HANA Cloud/README.md

 ## 1. Create an event consumption model in Eclipse

-Now we’re going to create an event consumption model using the .json file that you downloaded in last Segtion 2 step 3.
+Now we’re going to create an event consumption model using the .json file that you downloaded in section 2, step 3.

-- 1. In ADT, open your SAP BTP, ABAP environment system based on guide.
+1. In ADT, open your SAP BTP, ABAP environment system based on the guide.

-- 2. Create a new ABAP Package if you don’t have one.
+2. Create a new ABAP Package if you don’t have one yet.
 Make sure that your package name starts with the letter ‘Z’.
 For example:

 - Name: ZFREIGHT_ORDER_EVENT_PACKAGE
 - Description: event consumption for freight order